rschiu/perfetto/docs/README.md

 * Many new probes coming soon: heap profiling, perf sampling, syscall tracing.

 **Processing of traces**
-A C++ library for efficient processing and extraction of trace-based metrics.](trace-processor).
+[Trace processor](trace-processor): A C++ library for efficient processing of traces and extraction of trace-based metrics.
 The library accepts both protobuf and json-based traces as input and exposes an SQL query interface to the data.
 The library is built to be linked by other programs but can also be used standalone as a command line tool.